aksh0712/ANALYTICS_PROJECT---3/README.md

-# DATA-SCIENCE_PROJECT---3
+DATA-SCIENCE_PROJECT---3

 Electricity Demand Estimation for Leading Electricity Distributor.

-Description: One of leading electricity Distribution Company would like to understand demand for electricity for the next 1-2 years to manage the production of electricity and managing the vendors for the same.
-It is one of the important exercises to getting accurate estimation of demand so that they can procure or produce the electricity as per the demand
+Business Objective : One of leading electricity Distribution Company would like to understand demand for electricity for the next 1-2 years to manage the production of electricity and managing the vendors for the same.
+It is one of the important exercises to getting accurate estimation of demand so that they can procure or produce the electricity as per the demand.

+Steps